Three Things to Do in Winter

 Winter is a time of rest, hibernation, and long winter’s naps.
 With the days darker and shorter and the air colder, it’s time to retreat inward, to focus on the self and the home, on self-care, small delights, and going slow.
 From readying the front door for winter comings and goings to indulging in an evening bath, here are three things to do indoors in winter (and well-made essentials to help).

 Create a Winter Entryway

 Cold weather comes with all sorts of accoutrements: hats and mittens, bulky outerwear, boots, and, often, the unwanted mess that winter weather can make.
 Keep entrances and exits running smoothly with a well-equipped entryway.
 The entryway pictured is by the wonderful @lizzypowers and features our Everyday Broom and our Dustpan and Brush Set.
 Find them here.

 Save your home from trudged-in mud, snow, ice, and salt by placing a heavy-duty boot scraper at an easy-access spot just outside the front door.
-This version is made by Bürstenhaus Redecker, one of the last remaining crafters of handmade brushes in Germany, out of horsehair and beech ($78).
+This version is made by Bürstenhaus Redecker, one of the last remaining crafters of handmade brushes in Germany, from horsehair and beech.
 Hooks The more hooks, the better: Not only do they make a handy place to hang coats and jackets, they can also hold baskets or bags to keep hats, mittens, gloves, spare socks, and other woolies at the ready.
-Iris Hantverk’s birch peg rack (from $18) is both timeless and practical.
+Iris Hantverk’s birch peg rack is both timeless and practical.
 Hang one or a whole series.

 Start a Tea Ritual